Get estimate

 Despite economic uncertainties, many marketers expect their annual budgets to grow.

-If you are also planning to increase your ad budget, you need not only to monitor its performance, but also consider its efficiency.
+If you are also planning to increase your ad budget, you need to monitor its performance and efficiency.

 This is when our return on ad spend calculator comes into handy.

-In this brief guide, we explore everything you need to know about ROAS calculation.
+This brief guide explores everything you need to know about ROAS calculation.

 What is ROAS (Return on Ad Spend)?

-ROAS, or Return on Ad Spend, is a crucial marketing metric that evaluates the effectiveness of digital advertising efforts.
+ROAS, or Return on Ad Spend, is one of the crucial marketing objectives examples that evaluates the effectiveness of digital advertising efforts.

 It shows how much money you make for every dollar you spend on advertising.